 The Spaniards Inn

-A countryside pub in the city, The Spaniards Inn in Hampstead boasts an impressive literary heritage, featuring in Dickens’ The Pickwick Papers and in Dracula by Bram Stoker.
+Historic The Spaniards Inn in Hampstead boasts an impressive literary heritage, featuring in Dickens’ The Pickwick Papers and in Dracula by Bram Stoker.
+While not the oldest pub in London, the building has been around since 1585.
 This romantic pub also inspired Keats’ Ode to a Nightingale, which was written in its beautiful garden.
 Relax on the big beer terrace on a summer’s day, or get cosy by the roaring fire on cold winter evenings.

 Lamb & Flag

-Charles Dickens’ old favourite the Lamb & Flag in Covent Garden dates back to 1772 and has seen all kinds of people passing through its doors.
-In the early 19th century, the pub was popular for brutal bare-knuckle fighting, which earnt it the name of “The Bucket of Blood”.
-Today, the old charm survives in friendlier settings, together with excellent real ale, and jazz nights on the first Sunday of the month.
+Charles Dickens’ old favourite the Lamb & Flag in Covent Garden dates back to 1772, and it's seen all kinds of people passing through its doors.
+In the early 19th century, this traditional London pub was popular for brutal bare-knuckle fighting, which earned it the name of “The Bucket of Blood”.
+Today, the old charm survives in a friendlier setting, together with excellent real ale and jazz nights on the first Sunday of the month.